This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup sour cream

-- In a large stock pot, arrange the potatoes chunks.
+- In a large stock pot, arrange the potato chunks.
 Add enough water or chicken broth to cover the potatoes.
-Bring to a boil and cook for 20-30 minutes, or until the potatoes are fork tender.
+Bring to a boil and cook for 20-30 minutes, or until the potatoes are fork-tender.
 Drain the liquid from the potatoes.

 - Return the cooked potatoes to the pan.
 Add in butter, cream cheese, sour cream, salt, black pepper, and garlic powder.
 Using a potato masher, mash the potatoes until most of the clumps are removed.

-- To the potatoes, add in 1 cup sharp cheddar cheese and half of the cooked bacon crumbles.
+- To the potatoes, add 1 cup of sharp cheddar cheese and half of the cooked bacon crumbles.
 Stir to combine.

 - Spread the potatoes in a lightly greased 9 x 13 inch casserole dish.
 Top with remaining cheese and bacon.
 Bake for 20-25 minutes or until the cheese is melted and bubbly.